intel-analytics/BigDL-2.x/README.md

 <p align="center"> <img src="docs/docs/Image/logo.jpg" height="140px"><br></p>

-**Distributed TensorFlow, PyTorch and keras on Apache Spark & Ray**
+**Distributed TensorFlow, PyTorch, keras and BigDL on Apache Spark & Ray**

 </div>

 ---

-Analytics Zoo is an open source _**Big Data AI**_ platform, and includes the following libraries for scaling end-to-end AI to distributed Big Data:
+Analytics Zoo is an open source _**Big Data AI**_ platform, and includes the following features for scaling end-to-end AI to distributed Big Data:

  - [Orca](#getting-started-with-orca): seamlessly scale out TensorFlow, PyTorch and Keras programs for Big Data (using Spark & Ray)
  - [RayOnSpark](#getting-started-with-rayonspark): run Ray programs directly on Big Data clusters
+ - [DL for Scala](#dl_for_scala_with_bigdl): develop DL applications in Scala (using Spark ML pipeline and/or Keras APIs for BigDL)
  - [Zouwu](#getting-started-with-zouwu): scalable time series analysis using AutoML

 For more information, you may [read the docs](https://analytics-zoo.readthedocs.io/).